-Looping is useful to keep a video playing endlessly without having the presenter to replay the video manually.
+Looping is useful to keep a video playing endlessly without having the presenter replay the video manually.
 This technique is popular among short videos and GIF-like content.

 You could edit the video and make it look like looping using a mainstream video editor, but that method sounds exhausting, and not many people can afford to use the software.
 Instead, PowerPoint enables you to loop a running video with a single click.